eas604/eas604.github.com/_posts/2014-11-11-relevant-skills.markdown

 The MS program I am finishing is a two-year program.
 I am in my final semester.
 This is the first time any of the professors has mentioned source control.
 The first!
-And, in this case, in a class wherein thirty-two different students must collaborate on the same .NET and SQL codebases, source control was considered an option rather than a requirement.
+And, in this case, in a class wherein thirty-two different students must collaborate on the same .NET and SQL codebase, source control was considered an option rather than a requirement.

-Thirty-two students.
+Thirty-two contributors.
 Source control *optional*.

 My message to any educators who may stumble upon this post is this: fundamentals are important.
 Don't sacrifice them.
 But please, in order to graduate the best-prepared students possible, supplement the fundamentals with work-critical